Free-Object-Hub/.github/profile/README.md

 ### Why So Many Backends
 Originally, when creating Node.js, I wanted to replace all the legacy PHP at once, but when this took 200+ days I released Node.js unfinished and paid for it
 Then I realized that it was better to make a layered and scary architecture that is noticeably cheaper at the moment than trying to rewrite half of the original code all at once
+09/21/2026:
+Now only openGo is running; openRust and Legacy PHP have been stopped, and Node.js even more so

 ### Migration History
 - **Legacy PHP** - original API implementation.
 Shut down
 - **Node.js** - the first and only attempt to migrate the API.
 Broke the protocol.
 Shut down
 - **openGo** - immediate replacement for Node.js, restores the protocol behavior of legacy PHP, serves 100% of the API
-- **openRust** - service for web push, also by coincidence index + loader 1.20, can serve 3% of the API, postponed for the time being
+- **openRust** - service for web push, also by coincidence index + loader 1.20 + ALTCHA and login/register, can serve 3% of the API, postponed for the time being
 All migrations and ports were done gradually without stopping the site (except that client updates were frozen)

 The client was never migrated - it was on GHE, and it remains on GHE, and probably will remain there for many years